Fetal intra-abdominal cystic lesions can arise from a number of physiological and pathological causes.

 The four chamber view can only detect some of the congenital cardiac anomalies (~64% according to one study 2) ...

-Fowler syndrome is a rare condition characterised by
+Fowler syndrome is a rare condition characterized by

 brain stem and basal ganglion calcification